Please note: a valid prescription is required for all prescription medication.

 - Interactions: Which pain relievers or supplements should I avoid?

-Bring your full medication list to follow-up visits.
-Include over-the-counter pain relievers, stomach medicines, antidepressants, supplements, and any recent hospital discharge drugs.
-This helps your clinician spot combinations that may increase bleeding risk.
+Bring a full medication list to each visit.
+Include over-the-counter pain relievers, stomach medicines, antidepressants, supplements, and any recent hospital discharge medicines.
+This helps clinicians spot combinations that may raise bleeding risk.

 Authoritative Sources

-Medication labels and regulator materials are useful when you need exact safety language.
+Medication labels and regulator materials are useful when exact safety language is needed.
 The FDA Effient prescribing information includes boxed bleeding warnings, contraindications, dosing details, and patient counseling information.

-Use official sources together with your clinician’s instructions.
+Use official labeling together with your clinician’s instructions.
 Labels describe approved uses and known risks, while your care team applies those details to your procedure history, bleeding risk, and current medicines.

 This content is for informational purposes only and is not a substitute for professional medical advice.